METS-Programme/ugandaemr-usermanual/ugandaemr-210.md

 1. 32 bit upgrade installer [https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr\_upgrade\_from\_1.x\_to\_2.1.0\_32bit.exe/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr_upgrade_from_1.x_to_2.1.0_32bit.exe/download)
 2. 64 bit upgrade installer [https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr\_upgrade\_from\_2.0.0\_to\_2.1.0\_64bit.exe/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr_upgrade_from_2.0.0_to_2.1.0_64bit.exe/download)

-**For new machines with no UgandaEMR installed**
+#### New Installation

 1. 32 bit installer [https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-32bit.exe/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-32bit.exe/download)
 2. 64 bit installer [https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-64bit.exe/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-64bit.exe/download)

+#### Fixing Failed Installations and Upgrades

 **Fix to Patient flags in case its Not started**

-Download The script drop\_patient flags https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop\_patientflags.sql/download and run it using the Execute Mysql option you will find on the start under programs or apps under UgandaEMR
+Download The script drop\_patient flags [https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop\_patientflags.sql/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop_patientflags.sql/download) and run it using the Execute Mysql option you will find on the start menu of windows  under programs or apps under UgandaEMR

 **Fix to Reports failing to start or run.**

-Download The script drop\_patient flags [https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop\_patientflags.sql/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/reports.sql/download) and run it using the Execute Mysql option you will find on the start under programs or apps under UgandaEMR
+Download The script drop\_patient flags [https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop\_patientflags.sql/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/reports.sql/download) and run it using the Execute Mysql option you will find on the start menu of windows  under programs or apps under UgandaEMR

+**Fixing 404 after upgrade from  2.0.0 to 2.1.0**

+This happens in case tomcat is not yet stopped and a war file is over written.
+It can be fixed by rerun the upgrade of \(from 2.0.0 to 2.1.0\).

+**Fixing 404 after upgrade from  1.x to 2.1.0**

+This happens in case tomcat is not yet stopped and a war file is over written.
+It can be fixed by using the upgrade with war file that is found on the start menu of windows  under programs or apps under UgandaEMR.

+NB You will need a war file which you can download from either the emrportal under downloads or use this link https://sourceforge.net/projects/ugandaemr/files/2.1.0/openmrs.war/download

 ### Noteable contributions